 projects, poetry readings, musical and dramatic performances, and

 visual art exhibitions.

 52-401 BXA Seminar IV:Capstone Fall, 9 units & 52-402 BXA Seminar V:Capstone Spring, 9 units

 The BXA Capstone Project gives BXA students the opportunity to demonstrate the extent of their interdisciplinary work over the course of their academic career.
 The Capstone Project should include elements that span the student’s CFA and DC concentrations (for BHA students), CFA and MCS concentrations (for BSA students), or CFA and SCS concentrations (for BCSA students).
 The project can be either a scholarly or creative endeavor, and may take one of many possible forms (e.g., a written thesis, a compilation of creative work or works, an experiment and report, a computer program or animation, etc.).

-The BXA Capstone sequence covers both semesters of a student’s senior year.
-In the fall, students are enrolled in 62-401 BXA Capstone Project I (9 units), which meets weekly to discuss strategies for managing research, planning the project, and larger theoretical issues related to interdisciplinary work.
+The BXA Capstone sequence covers both semesters of a student's senior year.
+In the fall, students are enrolled in 52-401 BXA Seminar IV: Capstone Fall (9 units), which meets weekly to discuss strategies for managing research, planning the project, and larger theoretical issues related to interdisciplinary work.
 At the end of the fall course, students will have produced a Capstone Project proposal, an annotated bibliography, and multiple versions of their project pitch.
-In the spring, students enroll in 62-402 BXA Capstone Project II (9 units), which has no required classroom time.
+In the spring, students enroll in 52-402 BXA Seminar: Capstone Spring (9 units), which has no required classroom time.
 Instead, students spend the semester doing the research and foundational work necessary for the project, as well as meeting with their faculty and BXA advisors as they create their Capstone Project and prepare to present it at the annual Meeting of the Minds Undergraduate Research Symposium held each May.